denten-books/plain-text/3-format.md

 from their reading.
 If someone you follow has highlighted a passage in a book and has turned on Public Notes for the book, you'll see that passage highlighted along with the name of the person who highlighted it.
-You'll also see the notes that they made in the book [@_amazon_2016] The Google Play Books platform does not have a public note features nor does it support book editing.
+You'll also see the notes that they made in the book [@_amazon_2016].

+The Google Play Books platform does not have the public note features nor does it support book editing.
 It does however add the ability to translate words and passages and to search for selected phrases using the company's search engine [@_read_2016].
 In short, the electronic book cannot be reduced to a single platform.
 The affordances of reading, taking notes, sharing, and storing books are determined by the software, governed by specific socio-economic contingencies.
 Thus a book available in North America, might be be available on other continents, or it could be available elsewhere in a redacted form, its content tailored to the reader's geography dynamically.

 In each case, Adobe and Amazon, we observe an attempt to supplant the affordances of the book with a range of other, competing affordances particular to the company's proprietary document format.
 The Amazon book and the Kindle book are read in different ways.
-Where the mechanics of the book are relatively well-known---the way paper absorb ink or the hinge-like action of the spine and boards---we are yet to discover the potentialities of electronic reading.
+Where the mechanics of the book are relatively well-known---the way paper absorbs ink or the hinge-like action of the spine and boards---we are yet to discover the potentialities of electronic reading.
 Or, rather, the potentialities of electronic reading change dynamically, day to day, with each software update.
 The electronic book is not one format, but many, each entailing a number of emendatory compromises.
-They require a book history and a poetics---how is it made---in another sense, on the material level, at the source of knowledge production.
+They require a book history and the poetics in another sense, on the material level, at the source of knowledge production.

 Contrary to the above remarks, my notes on the diffuse affordances of the electronic book hold true only for interaction through the sanctioned "front